 The intercollegiate athletic program is one of the most successful in the country.
-A member of the NCAA Division III and the Southern California Intercollegiate Athletic Conference (SCIAC), which has nine members, CMS sponsors 21 intercollegiate sports for both men and women.
+A member of NCAA Division III and the nine-member Southern California Intercollegiate Athletic Conference (SCIAC), CMS sponsors 21 intercollegiate sports for men and women.

-Students who do not participate in intercollegiate competition may join intramural teams for both men and women.
-There is a friendly but fierce rivalry among residence halls in such sports as inner-tube water polo, flag football, volleyball, soccer, basketball, softball, golf, swimming, tennis, and ultimate Frisbee.
+Students who do not participate in intercollegiate competition may join intramural sports teams for men and women.
+There is a friendly but fierce rivalry among residence halls in such sports as inner-tube water polo, flag football, volleyball, soccer, basketball, softball, golf, swimming, tennis, bowling and ultimate Frisbee.

-Club sports of ballroom dancing, fencing, men’s lacrosse, men’s and women’s rugby, women’s field hockey, ultimate Frisbee and rowing play an important role in The Claremont Colleges’ list of activities.
+Club sports of ballroom dancing, fencing, men’s lacrosse, men’s and women’s rugby, men’s and women’s ultimate Frisbee, men’s roller hockey, volleyball, cycling and equestrian play an important role in The Claremont Colleges’ list of activities.